jrebecchi/xpath-helper/README.md

 ```

 #### Python
-`xpath-helper` requires python 3.5+ and can be installed using pip:
+`xpath-helper` requires python 3.6+ and can be installed using pip:
 ```bash
 pip install xpath-helper
 ```

 ### Quick-start
-You can [chain method call](https://krypton-org.github.io/jrebecchi/xpath-helper) on the different [XPath axes](https://krypton-org.github.io/jrebecchi/xpath-helper) and easily add [filters](https://krypton-org.github.io/jrebecchi/xpath-helper).
+You can chain method call on the different [XPath axes](https://jrebecchi.github.io/xpath-helper/xpath-axes.html) and easily add filters.
 #### JavaScript
 ```javascript
 import { xh, filter } from 'xpath-helper';